tide-foundation/keylessh-m2/bridges/punchd-bridge/docs/ARCHITECTURE.md

 TideCloak traffic (`/realms/*`, `/resources/*`) is reverse-proxied through the gateway so the browser never needs direct access to the TideCloak server.
 The gateway maintains a server-side cookie jar (`tc_sess` cookie → stored TideCloak cookies) with per-session LRU eviction (1-hour TTL, max 10,000 sessions) to avoid relying on the signal relay to forward `Set-Cookie` headers.

+**Backend cookie jar:** The gateway also maintains a server-side cookie jar for backend `Set-Cookie` headers, keyed by JWT subject (`sub` claim).
+When backend responses include `Set-Cookie` headers, the gateway stores them.
+On DataChannel requests (marked with `x-dc-request: 1` by the peer handler), the gateway injects the stored cookies into the proxied request.
+This is necessary because DataChannel responses bypass the browser's native cookie handling — the Service Worker cannot set `Set-Cookie` headers on constructed `Response` objects (forbidden header).
+The backend cookie jar uses the same LRU eviction strategy (7-day TTL, max 10,000 entries).
+Cookies are stored for all authenticated responses so the jar is seeded from the initial HTTP relay page load.

 When `KC_HOSTNAME` is a public URL but TideCloak runs locally, `TC_INTERNAL_URL` tells the gateway where to actually send proxied requests and server-side token exchanges.
 Browser-facing auth URLs use `AUTH_SERVER_PUBLIC_URL` if set, otherwise relative paths (`/realms/...`) so auth traffic routes through the gateway.

 The gateway also handles an `/_idp/` prefix: TideCloak URLs are rewritten to `{publicOrigin}/_idp/...` so the Tide SDK enclave iframe can reach TideCloak through the relay.
 The gateway strips this prefix before proxying.